Charles-XuXingchen/VS-debugging-error-record-/README.md

         and the error dialog box clearly indicates which variable access is wrong, you can check this variable to get the result.
     Typical errors:
         such as defining an array data_error[127]; finally using data_error[127] in your use, or even data_error[128], etc., will cause this error.
+#2
+Error flag  :
+     Access violation...
+ Analysis   :
+   Check Debug->Exceptions->Win32 Exceptions->c0000005 Access violation, you can see from the detailed call stack.